Democratic primary for Virginia governor makes a star out of the city of Petersburg — and its problems

 The first official debate of the campaign was held at Virginia State University last month, which led all the candidates to pay tribute to Petersburg and local leaders.
 In another debate, Carroll Foy attacked McAuliffe over his performance during Petersburg’s budgetary crisis of 2016 and 2017.

 “When Petersburg, Virginia, was falling on hard times . . . the community asked for help from Governor Terry McAuliffe and he chose inaction,” Carroll Foy said during the May 6 debate in Bristol.
-She said he was part of “politicians of the past who turned their backs on us.”
+She said he was among the “politicians of the past who turned their backs on us.”

 McAuliffe countered that he had sent the state’s finance secretary to help the city sort out its books and also described efforts to make Petersburg’s school system a model for a program to provide free meals to students.
 The city has the second highest percentage in the state of K-12 students who qualify for free or subsidized lunch.